atx/wllatex/README.md

 wllatex --oneshot
 ```

-The program then automatically terminates after the (first focused) text input field
+The program then automatically terminates after the (first one to receive at least
-loses focus.
+one input key event) text input field  loses focus.

 ## Controls